isc-konstanz/lories/doc/contributing/code.md

 # Contributing to the Code

-Encouraging more people to help develop lori is essential to the project's success.
+Encouraging more people to help develop lories is essential to the project's success.
 Therefore, we want to make it easy and straight forward for you to contribute.

 There is a lot of material in this section, aimed at a variety of contributors from novice to expert.